 It’s not only about sunscreen.
 Here’s a top dermatologist’s in-the-know advice on how to really keep your skin looking radiant and young and free from the sun’s harmful effects.

 Wear a hat and sunglasses!
-Sun protective clothing helps!
-Avoid midday sun and seek when possible.
+Sun protective clothing helps keep your skin safe, and avoid midday sun when possible.

 Sunscreen doesn’t work for you?
 Try one of these products, all with SPF 30 or higher: Eryfotona actinica, Dr Doris Day Facial Silk Sunscreen, or Olay Complete All Day Moisturizer with SPF 30.
 Use Neutrogena Hydroboost to restore skin hydration.

 Use a vitamin C cream or serum under your sunscreen for added protection against damage from UV and pollution.
-My favorite vitamin C creams include Revision Vitamin C, Skin Ceutical Phloretin CF, Skin Medica CE (all of which are pricey) or the more affordable option, L’Oreal Derm Actives Vitamin C.
+My favorite vitamin C creams include Revision Vitamin C, Skin Medica CE (all of which are pricey) or the more affordable option, L’Oreal Derm Actives Vitamin C.

 Eat a high antioxidant diet including berries, pomegranate, citrus fruits, nuts and fish like salmon and other fatty fish.
 This helps give some sun protection and helps repair from within.